Everyone deserves to breathe clean air

 - Quickly retire existing coal-based infrastructure as clean technologies take hold

-- Double the share of renewables in the global energy mix by 2030
+- Double the share of renewables in the global energy mix

 - INTERNAL COMBUSTION ENGINES